venu-shastri/ooad-uml-knowledge/thought-process.md

 - Design issues
 	- Fat Interface ( unnecessary methods)
 		- Decompose Fat interface in to required multiple interfaces  (Interface Segregation Principle)
-		- ISP - dont  ever force clie
+		- ISP - no client (consumer / implementor) should be forced to depend on methods it does not use